 This arrangement gives you the most freedom to plan your schedule, and it can be very cost effective if you’re traveling with friends or family, that way you can split the cost.

 You’ll be driving on the 180D highway, which is a toll road.
-At the time of writing, the toll is about 400 peso (~$21 USD) each way, and it can only be paid in Mexican Pesos (no credit cards or US Dollars), so make sure you bring enough cash.
+At the time of writing, the toll is about 400 pesos (~$21 USD) each way, and it can only be paid in Mexican pesos (no credit cards or US dollars), so make sure you bring enough cash.

 Along the way, you can also stop at other sites like the 16th century city of Valladolid, and the many beautiful cenotes near Chichen Itza.